 - Iowa: all cars parked on public roads or private property without the owner’s consent are considered abandoned within 24 hours.

-Most abandoned vehicles are literally left somewhere by their former owners who have no intention of claiming ownership over them.
+Most abandoned cars are literally left somewhere by their former owners who have no intention of claiming ownership over them.
 If a car is left to rot on a parking lot or a mown, for example, and the vehicle was left there without a mutual agreement for storage, the owners of the property can claim ownership of the said car, following a strict procedure.

 When authorities in most states or countries decide to declare a car as “junk” or “abandoned”, they need to take certain steps before removing it from its spot.
 Most often, this is in the form of a written notice that is attached to the car, giving the owner a chance to stop the procedure.